The Plan for Toasting All Night Long

 Drinks & Dollars

-Plan for one drink per person per hour of the reception, says Toni Ketrenos, the beer and wine buyer for New Seasons Markets, a chain of Portland-Ore.-based artisan grocery stores.
+Plan for one drink per person per hour of the reception, says Toni Ketrenos, the beer and wine buyer for New Seasons Markets, a chain of Portland-Oregon-based artisan grocery stores.
 If serving a special sparkling wine for the toast – perhaps a budget-friendly Spanish Cava or Italian prosecco – allot one additional glass per adult.

 Traditional venues usually have set prices, but you may be able to trim costs by paying a nominal corkage fee to bring in your own vino.